-Ekotox Centers are providing consultancy services and customers support in the area of EU chemicals legislation – EU REACH, CLP and more, Only Representative, REACH Authorisation, Safety Data Sheets, Legal Compliance Services, PCN and UFI services and more.
+Ekotox Centers are providing consultancy services and customers support in the area of EU chemicals legislation – REACH Registration, Only Representative, REACH Authorisation, REACH/CLP Screening, Safety Data Sheets, Legal Compliance Services, PCN and UFI services and more.

 If your evaluation of the mixture shows that the hazards associated with it meet the criteria for classification in one or more hazard classes, categories or differentiations, you will need to decide on the appropriate physical, health or environmental hazard class, category or differentiation.